poemp/xxl-job-pg/doc/XXL-JOB-English-Documentation.md

 The task logic exist in the executor project as JobHandler,the develop steps as shown below:

 #### Step 1:develp obHandler in the executor project
-    - 1, create new java class implent com.xxl.job.core.handler.IJobHandler;
+    - 1, create new java class implent org.poem.handler.IJobHandler;
     - 2, if you add @Component annotation on the top of the class name it’s will be managed as a bean instance by spring container;
     - 3, add  “@JobHandler(value=" customize jobhandler name")” annotation，the value stand for JobHandler name,it will be used as JobHandler property when create a new task in the schedule center.